The Philosopher: History

-A series of arguments internal to the Philosophical Society of England in 2014, lead to the publication being split into two formats; an online only edition, led by long term editor Martin Cohen, and a print only edition originally led by Michael Bavidge.
+A series of arguments internal to the Philosophical Society of England in 2014, lead to the publication being split into two formats; an online-only edition, led by long-term editor Martin Cohen, and an initially print-only but soon print-and-online edition, originally led by PSE chair Michael Bavidge.
 Both publications claim to be direct continuations of The Philosopher prior to the split.

-Online Edition
+Online-Only Edition

-The online edition of The Philosopher describes itself as "a forum for short, original, brilliant and accessible articles".
+The purely online edition of The Philosopher describes itself as "a forum for short, original, brilliant and accessible articles".
 Articles are edited for clarity by the editorial team, with a focus on making content "clear to the interested reader".
-The online edition prints articles on a wide range of philosophical topics and book reviews.
-Recent notable contributors to the online edition include Mel Thompson, and Urmila Bhoola.
+The online-only edition publishes articles on a wide range of philosophical topics, as well as book reviews.
+Recent notable contributors to the online edition include Mel Thompson and Urmila Bhoola.

-Print Edition
+Print and Online Edition

-The print edition of The Philosopher describes itself as a "forum for cutting-edge philosophical discussions to take place, prioritizing exciting up-and-coming thinkers as much as well-established leading figures."
+The print and online edition of The Philosopher describes itself as a "forum for cutting-edge philosophical discussions to take place, prioritizing exciting up-and-coming thinkers as much as well-established leading figures."
 The publication is written for the general non-academic public, with a focus on accessibility.

 Topics range from core philosophical problems to discussions of current social and political issues.
-Recent contributors to the print edition include Kathleen Stock, Mary Midgley, Timothy Williamson, Jason Stanley, Linda Martín Alcoff.
+Recent contributors include Kathleen Stock, Mary Midgley, Timothy Williamson, Jason Stanley, Linda Martín Alcoff, Olúfẹ́mi O. Táíwò (whose article in the 2020 print edition helped bring his work to wide attention), Martin Hägglund, Michael Della Rocca, Steven Nadler, Dan Zahavi, Todd McGowan, Serene Khader, Fay Bound Alberti, Brooke Holmes, Catherine Wilson, Michael Lewis, Frederick Neuhouser and Lea Ypi.